Reavey and O'Dowd killings: Perpetrators

-The killings were claimed by the "Protestant Action Force", a covername used by members of the UVF.
+The killings were claimed by the "Protestant Action Force", a cover name used by members of the UVF.

 According to the Reavey and O'Dowd families, the RUC officers sent to investigate the shootings were hostile and unhelpful.
 The Reavey family claimed the RUC's attitude was that "your brothers were not shot for nothing".
 The police inquest, however, found that the families had no links with paramilitaries.

 The killings were found to be among a string of attacks carried out by the "Glenanne gang"; a secret alliance of UVF members, British soldiers from the Ulster Defence Regiment (UDR), and police officers from the Royal Ulster Constabulary (RUC).

 In 1988, while imprisoned, former RUC officer Billy McCaughey (died 2006) admitted being one of the men who took part in the Reavey attack—although he denied firing any shots.
 At that time he was a member of the RUC's Special Patrol Group (SPG), but in 1980 he was imprisoned for his involvement in the sectarian murder of William Strathearn.
 McCaughey was not charged in connection with the Reavey shooting.
 He also claimed that RUC reservist James Mitchell (died 2008) had driven the getaway car, along with his housekeeper Lily Shields.
 Eugene Reavey, who had worked as a poultry advisor, knew Mitchell and used to visit his farm once a week.